 There is a common misconception that around the ages of 12-14, children get to choose which parent will get primary custody.
 While this does occur in some scenarios, these are situational, and location-specific incidences that are not the standard for most cases.

-In some states, such as Georgia and West Virginia, courts allow children who are 14 or older to choose where they want to live.
+In some states, courts allow children who are 14 or older to choose where they want to live.
 In Georgia, children have the right to choose their custodial parent.
 At the same time, in states like Alabama, the judge may consider the desires of the child if they are “of sufficient age and maturity.”

 After a two-year study by the Elkin’s Family Law Task Force, California created a law that requires the court to “consider and give due weight to the wishes of the child” and allows children over 14 years of age to be able to do so to testify in custody hearings.